tyildirim24/aws-sts-token-mfa/README.md

 `$ ./aws-sts-token-mfa -s -t 123456`will get token code and skip parameters and get temporary token with one command using the defaults.

+`$ ./aws-sts-token-mfa -r arn:aws:iam::123456789012:role/my-role` or `$ ./aws-sts-token-mfa -role arn:aws:iam::123456789012:role/my-role`  will generate token for the profile given and also create another profile which assumes the given role.
+New role name format is profilename-assumed-{role_name} (i.e. default-assumed-my-role).
+Name of ths new assumed role profile is printed on command line.